AmericanAirlines/Ticket-Counter/README.md

 After the app starts, it will be accessible on `localhost:3000` (unless the port was modified via `.env`).

 ---

-## CI/CD
-This repo utilizes two GitHub Workflows:
-- `Build and Deploy`: Builds the app for all PRs and deploys when a `push` event (merge) occurs on the `main` branch (Default deployment environment is IBM Cloud Foundry, but the workflow can be modified to deploy to other environments)
-- `Test`: Runs the full `jest` test suite and evaluates coverage

----
 # Contributing
 Interested in contributing to the project?
 Check out our [Contributing Guidelines](./.github/CONTRIBUTING.md).